 Osmosis is the net movement of water molecules across a semi-permeable membrane.
 Water moves from:

 So, if we talk about water concentration, water moves from higher to lower.
+If we talk about solute concentration, water moves from lower to higher.

 In the original problem: